Texas Ridesharing Accidents and Hiring An Attorney

 Ridesharing accidents are increasing just as ridesharing services are growing.
 So there’s a downside to ridesharing’s growth.
 With an estimated 24 to 43 percent of Americans using rideshare, ridesharing vehicles’ accidents also are climbing.

 Traffic fatalities nationwide had steadily decreased year by year to reach 32,885 in 2010, the lowest number of traffic deaths in America since 1949.
-But with Uber and then other ridesharing services arising after that, the rate of traffic deaths hasn’t kept dropping but rather has increased across America in the ensuing years.
+But with ridesharing services arising after that, the rate of traffic deaths hasn’t kept dropping but rather has increased across America in the ensuing years.

 The MIT report found that urban traffic congestion is greater today because of the large number or ridesharing or ride-hailing vehicles on our roads, many of which are simply cruising while waiting for passengers to pick up.